1. General Rules

 4.2.1 The administration will use TeamSpeak to announce important information to all teams, such as Code 80, race warnings and penalties, and other information.

 4.2.2 While online, all drivers (and their team-mates) must be in their respective entry channel.

 4.2.3 It is recommended that the driver always has at least one team-mate present in their team channel.
 The team-mate can easily contact the race director through a direct message on TeamSpeak if any problem occurs before or during the race.

 4.3 Races will start with a formation lap.
 The aim of the formation lap is to get everyone settled down prior to the race and also to ensure everyone’s frames per second (FPS) are at a safe level.
 If a driver notices any FPS issues on the formation lap it is recommended that they pull off safely to the side of the track and esc and start from the pitlane.

 4.3.1 Drivers are responsible for their actions during the formation lap.
 In case of any incident involving damage to other drivers, increased penalties will be applied.

-4.3.2 Drivers shall maintain a safe but reasonable distance to other drivers, following each other based on starting position (drivers should maintain double file as they were in their grid positions).
+220.127.116.11 D2: Drivers shall maintain a safe but reasonable distance to other drivers, following each other in a single file based on starting position, green flag when YOU cross the s/f line.

 4.3.3 Drivers are expected to maintain a smooth pace under pit-speed limiter (80 km/h) around the track, unless told otherwise by race stewards or game.

 4.3.4 Drivers should always be prepared for the accordion effect, especially when approaching any tight corners.